lukenorberg/ase220-a2/README.md

 * Created and stylized home page

 Anna Dinius
-* Slightly modified the data.js file
+* Created the modal
-* Worked on creating the detail.html file
+* Integrated the modal into the load more pagination page

 Clarissa Hornback
 * Created the load more pagination page